Introduction

 Sustainable procurement strategies

-Incorporating sustainability into procurement processes can significantly impact project outcomes.
-Develop sustainability criteria for supplier selection and implement life cycle costing in procurement decisions.
-Collaborate with suppliers to improve sustainability performance across the supply chain.
-These strategies can lead to more resilient and environmentally responsible project outcomes.
+Look for opportunities to incorporate sustainability into procurement processes.
+Develop sustainability criteria for supplier selection and evaluation and consider life cycle costing in procurement decisions.
+Work collaboratively with suppliers to enhance sustainability performance throughout the supply chain.
+These strategies can help you to achieve more resilient and sustainable project outcomes.

 Risk assessment for sustainability factors

-Identifying and mitigating sustainability-related risks is essential for project success.
-Conduct a sustainability-focused risk assessment and develop mitigation strategies for identified risks.
-Integrate these sustainability risks into the overall risk management plan.
-For instance, consider potential water scarcity affecting project operations in drought-prone areas and plan accordingly.
+Identify and plan for risks related to sustainability factors.
+Perform a sustainability-focused risk assessment and develop mitigation strategies for identified risks.
+Integrate these sustainability risks into your overall risk management plan.
+For example, if your project is in an area prone to drought, assess the risk of water scarcity and plan for potential impacts on project operations.

 Execution